sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Getting_Started/PyDev_Project_Configuration.md

 You can add a new source folder in the menu: **File > new > other > PyDev > source folder**.

-You may use PyDev without configuring that, for quick scripts, but some features such as code analysis may not work at all (but you will still have syntax highlighting and the default editor actions).
+{{% alert title="⚠️ Warning" color="primary" %}}You may use PyDev without configuring that, for quick scripts, but some features such as code analysis may not work at all (but you will still have syntax highlighting and the default editor actions).{{% /alert %}}

 ![new_source_folder](/Images/appc/pydev.org/images/new_source_folder.png)
 When you add a source folder to an existing project, it will 'automatically' add the PyDev information to it (in Eclipse terms, it will add its nature to it).